codekipple/frankenstein.css/README.md

 No.

 I reserve the right to chop and change the framework as i see fit to suite the way i'm currently working.
-I'll try to stick to [semvar](http://semver.org/) versioning but i think it will be hard as i will be adding and removing bits often.

 I would recommend just browsing through the framework and using it as a learning tool or to create your own **frankenstein**.